kruize/autotune/design/BulkAPI.md

   an experiment-processing job.
 Once a job is completed, this webhook will be triggered to send an HTTP request to the URL defined in the bulk request payload.

-- **metadata_profile:** Name of the metadata profile to import the cluster metadata
+- **metadata_profile:** Name of the metadata profile to import the cluster metadata.
+This is a mandatory field `metadata_profile` should be installed / created before invoking bulk API.

-- **measurement_duration:** The historic data duration to fetch the cluster metadata
+- **measurement_duration:** The historic data duration to fetch the cluster metadata.
+This is an optional field, if not specified `15min` as default measurement_duration value is considered.

 ### Success Response